Planting calendar

 FAQs

-Can I plant tomatoes directly in the ground in April?
+Can I plant tomatoes outdoors in April in Philadelphia?

-It's best to start tomatoes indoors in April and transplant them outdoors after the last frost, usually late April to early May.
+It's best to start tomatoes indoors in April and transplant them outdoors after the last frost, usually in mid to late May.

-How do I protect seedlings from late frosts?
+How do I harden off seedlings started indoors?

 Next steps